ADN-DevTech/AutoCAD-Slide-Library-Manager/README.md

   1. Create a Wpf Application
   2. Project -> Manage NuGet Packages...
   3. Search and Install 'AutoCAD Slide Control' package

+or if the package does not show use the console

+  1. Create a Wpf Application
+  2. Tools -> NuGet Package Manager -> Package Manager Console
+  3. On the console, enter: Install-Package AutoCAD.Slide.Control

 ### SlideObject

 This class gives you access to 'slide' object.